mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 - **Ship.
 Early and often**.
 You'll iterate and ship frequently.
   You'll have a real impact on the end-user experience and you'll love working on a team that builds stunning UIs and prioritizes delivering real user value as often as possible.
 - **You'll be interacting with the users** on a regular basis, handling inbound support and feature requests (every developer helps with developer requests).
+- **Bridge the gap between design and engineering**.
+You will closely work with designers and engineers, and act as a communication conduit between the two roles to ensure efficient workflows and shared understanding of goals.
 ### The best parts of this job

 - **You'll be at the cutting edge of application development** — working on one of the fastest-growing UI libraries on the market.